openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

     kubectl label node $(hostname) kolla_compute=true
     kubectl label node $(hostname) kolla_controller=true

+.. warning:

+    The kolla-kubernetes deliverable has two configuraiton files.
+This is a little clunky and we know about the problem :)  We are working on getting all configuraiton into cloud.yaml.
+Until that is fixed the variable in globals.yaml `kolla_install_type` must have the same contents as the variable in cloud.yaml `install_type`.
+In this document we use the setting `source` although `binary` could also be used.

 Modify kolla configuration::

     set network_interface in /etc/kolla/globals.yaml to the management interface name.